tinker1234/uyt/README.md

 scrap / search Youtube.
 You might ask why I use urllib/urllib2 instead of requests.
 Well, its because I've noticed requests is a bit slower, plus I wanted it to be used out of the box.
 What can it do?

 It can search youtube and find the ID of the first video.
+It can grab,
+-auther,
+-titles,
+-description,
-It can grab auther, titles, description, length (M=Minutes, S=seconds etc), views (it has commas) likes/dislikes (int value), published (year-month-day), finally it gets the genres.
+-length (M=Minutes, S=seconds etc),
+-views (it has commas) likes/dislikes (int value), -published (year-month-day),
+-genres

 // NOTE
 Everything network wise is done in the __init__ to make things faster.